hafbau/lecture_notes/w10d1/notes.md

 ### Rails API [40m]

-Name??:
+Name??: ShoeJungle

-- user should be able to see all listings
+- user should be able to see all listings of shoes
-- user should be able to list their home office
+- user should be able to list their worn out shoes
-- user should be able to book a listing
+- user should be able to rent a shoe
-- listings can have review
+- shoe listings can have review
-  + reviews will have ratings
+  + reviews will have a smell ratings
   + reviews can have text content
-- listings must have at least on photo
+- shoes listings must have at least one photo
+-

 #### Entities and attributes

 - User
+  + email, password, avatar, first_name, last_name, superUser

 - Listings
+  + size, price, age, condition (free text), location, description, title, photos, owner, spy_level (1-10)

 - Reviews
+  + smell_rating, content, comfort_level, author_id, shoe_id

 ### The GUI